 The mucous plug has a classic egg white appearance.

 In some cases, it may contain a tiny tinge of blood.
-During late pregnancy, the mucous plug is thick, sticky and quite transparent.
+During late pregnancy, the mucus plug is thick, sticky and quite transparent.

 In the latter stages of pregnancy and just before labour, the mucous plug dissolves and leaves the vagina as a continuous discharge.
 This discharge may last for more than a day.